 Learning Center

 With quantum technologies having potential for advancements in topics ranging from cybersecurity to healthcare, Chattanooga and Hamilton County are getting ready for the future.
-Join us in learning more about this transformative technology by using a few of the learning activities we’ve brought together below with help from our friends at the Enterprise Center and the Public Education Foundation.
+Join us in learning more about this transformative technology by using a few of the learning activities we’ve brought together below with help from our friends at the Enterprise Center and the the Public Education Foundation, the Chicago Quantum Exchange, UTC and the National Q-12 Partnership.

 Downloadable Modules